 Researchers in Norway, the United Kingdom, Switzerland, Canada, and the United States conducted food analyses and came up with similar findings to the Swedish study.
 According to a survey by the Center for Science in the Public Interest, a large order of fast food French fries had at least 300 times more acrylamide than what the United States Environmental Protection Agency allows in a glass of water.
 The amount of acrylamide varied according to the type of food and, in some cases, the brand of a particular food.
 French fries had one of the highest amounts of acrylamide.

 Scientists have concluded that acrylamide causes cancer in laboratory rats when ingested in large amounts.
 And large quantities of acrylamide have been found to cause nerve damage in humans.
-But so far, there is no evidence that the tiny amounts of acrylamide in cooked foods can cause cancer or other harmful effects when ingested by people.
+But so far, there is no evidence that the amounts of acrylamide in cooked foods can cause cancer or other harmful effects when ingested by people.

 According to the American Council on Science and Health, human cancer risk from dietary acrylamide cannot be adequately assessed when based exclusively on high-dose studies in laboratory animals.
 They believe that the acrylamide food studies probably caused unnecessary anxiety in consumers.